cst-rameez/core-v-mcu/docs/doc-src/ip-blocks/apb_adv_timer.rst

   - if the SAWTOOTH bitfield is '1':

-    - The counter is increemented till it reaches the value of COUNT_END, then an end event is generated.
+    - The counter is incremented till it reaches the value of COUNT_END, then an end event is generated.

     - The counter is resetted back to value of COUNT_START bitfield and this process is repeated to generate multiple end events.

   - if the SAWTOOTH bitfield is '0':

-    - The counter is increemented till it reaches the value of COUNT_END.
+    - The counter is incremented till it reaches the value of COUNT_END.

-    - Then the counter is decreemented till it reaches the value of COUNT_START. (counter goes in a sawtooth fashion)
+    - Then the counter is decremented till it reaches the value of COUNT_START. (counter goes in a sawtooth fashion)

     - Now, an end event is generated. this process is repeated to generate multiple end events.